gwx/elxiki/README.md

 on the line at point.
 For instance, on the line "+ /home/", it will list all files in the home directory below it.
 Activating one of those lines will find that file.
-Other examples are "google/emacs/" to bring up a google search, or "env/" to list all your environment variables which can then be edited directly.
+Other examples are "google/emacs/" to bring up a google search, or "env/" to list all your environment variables, which can then be edited directly.

 Inspired by [Xiki](http://xiki.org), but this time implemented in elisp.